tdbrns/CSC414Team2_CryptopalsSoftwareSuite/README.md

-# Project Description
+# Description
-This software project simulates Crypto Challenge Set 1 of The Cryptopals Crypto Challenges using a Windows Form Application front end and a back end written in C++.
+This software project simulates Crypto Challenge Set 1 of The Cryptopals Crypto Challenges by using a Visual Studio 2022 CLR Empty Project template for backend and front end development with C++.

 Two third-party software were used in the project.
 A GoogleTests suite was implemented as the primary testing software for the challenges.
 OpenSSL was used as recommend by challenge 7.
-The aes.h file was used for its AES encryption and decryption
+The aes.h file was used for its AES encryption and decryption.

 # Project setup